MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-office-cloud-policy-service.md

 - In some cases, policies might not be applied correctly if two users with different policies sign into Office 365 on the same device and during the same Windows session.
 - Policy settings retrieved from the Office cloud policy service are stored in the registry under HKEY_CURRENT_USER\Software\Policies\Microsoft\Cloud\Office\16.0.
 This key is overwritten each time a new set of policies is retrieved from the policy service during the check-in process.
 - Policy service check-in activity is stored in the registry under HKEY_CURRENT_USER\Software\Microsoft\Office\16.0\Common\CloudPolicy.
 Deleting this key and restarting the Office apps will trigger the policy service to check in the next time an Office app is launched.
+- Ensure the "Device Configuration" client workload is moved to Intune for clients in co-managed scenarios with Microsoft Endpoint Configuration Manager